BlackRock Cofounder and CEO Larry Fink has changed his mind on cryptocurrencies over the years.

 “I'm not trying to say there's not misuses like everything else, but it is a legitimate financial instrument that allows you to have maybe uncorrelated, non-correlated type of returns,” Fink said Monday.

-Last week, crypto investment products saw $1.44 billion worth of net inflows, bringing year-to-date figures to a record $17.8 billion, according to CoinShares.
+Last week, crypto products saw $1.44 billion worth of net inflows, bringing year-to-date figures to a record $17.8 billion, according to CoinShares.
 At publication time, IBIT has $18.44 billion in assets under management.

 See Crypto Indices